TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/matlab/index.md

 {% endraw %}

-Bubble Sort in Matlab was written by:
+[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Matlab](https://sampleprograms.io/languages/matlab) was written by:

+- Jeremy Grifski
 - sakurakhadag

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 28 2022 21:08:00.
 The solution was first committed on Oct 13 2019 19:22:30.
 As a result, documentation below may be outdated.